2021 Greek protests: March

 On 1 March, the Greek government refused Koufontinas' demand of transfer to Korydallos Prison.
 By this point, Koufontinas' health had seriously deteriorated due to the effects of his hunger strike.
 Thousands of people held peaceful protests in Athens and Thessaloniki following the government's decision.

 On 7 March, the Athens police reported that when a police patrol entered Nea Smyrni to investigate reports of lockdown violations, they were subsequently attacked by a group of 30 people, injuring 2 officers, leading to the detention of 11 people.
 However, videos of the event emerged, showing peaceful protestors being thrown to the ground by the police and attacked with batons.
 Four hours later, more than 500 people gathered to protest the incident and were violently dispersed using tear gas and stun grenades.
 Pavlos Christidis of the Movement for Change denounced the incident, claiming that “It wasn’t an accident.
 The government and Mitsotakis wanted this.”

 On 9 March, 5,000 people gathered outside the precinct in Nea Smyrni to protest against the police brutality, during which young protestors threw stones and molotov cocktails at the police.
 The police responded with water cannons, tear gas and stun grenades, but during the clashes, a police officer was severely injured by protestors.
-Young protestors attacked an Athens police station with molotov cocktails, severely injuring one police officer.
 Testimonies and videos show cases of police brutality even against journalists.
 Among the videos published there exists one in which a police officer appears to throw a molotov cocktail to the protestors.
 Another video shows police officers shouting among them "Let's go kill them!" (the protestors).
 In total, 10 people were arrested on suspicion of participating in the riots, and some of them allegedly tortured.
 The riots were condemned by both the government and opposition parties.
 The prime minister gave a televised address in response, during which he said: “Blind rage does not lead anywhere.
 It should serve as a wake-up call that the life of a young policeman was endangered.
 At this point everyone must display restraint and calm.”

 On 11 March, after the occupation at the University of Thessaloniki was ended by police, 8,000 people protested against the police crackdown.
 Protestors clashed with the police, during which firebombs and tear gas were exchanged, and multiple people were arrested.

 On 14 March, Dimitris Koufontinas ended his hunger strike after 66 days, as it had led to kidney failure.
 He thanked those that had protested in solidarity with him in his “fight against an inhumane power system.”